-If you find you get very loud gunshots or screams during the alien turn, try reducing the channels to 4 or less.
-The loudness is caused by many instances of the same sound effect being played at the same time.
+If you are hearing very loud gunshots or screams during the alien turn, try reducing the channels to 4 or less.
+The loudness is caused by many instances of the same sound effect being played simultaneously.

 |When asked to swap your audio, set it to NO unless your sound effects are reversed during the game.|

-Repeat the above steps as needed if you need to adjust or revert your sound card settings.
-Your games will now be configured to use the GUS.
+If you need to adjust or revert your sound card settings, repeat the above steps.
+Your game will now be configured to use the GUS.

 Running SETUP.EXE through Dosbox

 SETUP.EXE will very likely not be able to run natively on modern operating systems.
 To bypass this, you can run it through Dosbox.
 You can achieve this a number of ways.
 For example, you can run the program from:

 - Command Line: For those that mainly use Dosbox through its command line console, just go to your UFO/TFTD directory and run SETUP directly.

 - XcomUtil: For XcomUtil users, the latest version provides access to the sound setup from its menu when you launch the game with runxcom.bat.